damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 bug and security fixes from that version on, but no further updates and will not support new features.

-We recommend that you update your integrations with GitLabs API to v4.
+We recommend that you update your integrations with GitLab's API to v4.

 We plan to remove API v3 from GitLab in a future release, but not before GitLab 9.3.
 For detailed information on the deprecation and removal of